Below are questions commonly asked concerning Insurance Board claims.

 What should I NOT do if I think I have a claim?

 Do not delay reporting while collecting information about an accident, injury or claim.
 Do not assume any obligation, make a payment, settlement, or incur expense, other than necessary first aid or emergency repairs, without the insurance carrier’s consent, except at your own cost.
 Do not make statements along the lines of: “We’ll take care of it for you.”
 Let the person know that you will contact your insurance company and a representative from that company will be in touch.
 And, do not do anything after an incident occurs that would interfere with the right to recover from others.
 Along with not providing statements, written or oral, except if it is the proper legal authorities, or authorized representative of the Insurance Board.
 Do not sign any contract for repairs or make statements along the lines of: “We’ll take care of it for you.”

 What should we do if someone sues our church?

-Notify the Insurance Board immediately!
-And, the injured person (plaintiff)’s attorney will provide you with the following: Details of the complaint, a description of the lawsuit, the summons, and a request for your response, so please send all of this paperwork to the Insurance Board Attn: Cy McFarlin.
+Notify the Insurance Board and your agent immediately.
+The injured person (plaintiff)’s attorney will provide you with the following: Details of the complaint, a description of the lawsuit, the summons, and a request for your response, so please send all of this paperwork to the Insurance Board Attn: Cy McFarlin and Monroe Moore.
 As, there is a limited amount of time to file a response, and if no response is filed within the time stated, the plaintiff will automatically receive a default judgment so don’t delay.